deepjyotk/social-sphere-ui/README.md

 ## Contact

-For any questions or support, please contact [Your Name](mailto:your@email.com).
+For any questions or support, please contact [Deepjyot](mailto:kapoordeepjyotsingh29@gmail.com).

----

-Feel free to replace placeholders with specific details about your project, including the repository link, installation instructions, and contact information.
-This README file provides an overview of the project's features and how to get started with it.